aspose-cells/Aspose.Cells-Products/cells/en/python-java/create/ods/_index.md

 {{% blocks/products/pf/agp/content h2="Create ODS File Using Python" %}}

+How to create ODS file?
 With Aspose.Cells for Python library, you can easily create ODS file programmatically with  a few lines of code.
 [Aspose.Cells for Python](https://pypi.org/project/aspose-cells) is capable of building cross-platform applications with the ability to generate, modify, convert, render and print all Excel files.
 Python Excel API not only convert between spreadsheet formats, it can also render Excel files as images, PDF, HTML, ODS, CSV, SVG, JSON, WORD, PPT and more, thus making it a perfect choice to exchange documents in industry-standard formats.

-{{% /blocks/products/pf/agp/content %}}

-{{% blocks/products/pf/agp/content h2="System Requirements" %}}

-{{% blocks/products/pf/agp/text %}}

- Aspose.Cells for Python via Java is platform-independent API and can be used on any platform (Windows, Linux and MacOS), just make sure that system have Java 1.8 or higher, [Python](https://www.python.org/downloads/) 3.5 or higher.

-{{% /blocks/products/pf/agp/text %}}

-- Install Java and add it to PATH environment variable, for example: <code>PATH=C:\Program Files\Java\jdk1.8.0_131;</code>.
-- Install Aspose.Cells for Python via Java from <a href="https://pypi.org/project/aspose-cells/">pypi</a>, use command as: <code>$ pip install aspose-cells</code>.

 {{% /blocks/products/pf/agp/content %}}

 {{% blocks/products/pf/agp/content h2="How to Create ODS via Python" %}}